sambuccid/hulipaa/stories/result_one_word_one_file/show_results.md

 I want the result to collapse

 AC5
-We want automated feature testing that can check that the code of the UI intergrates with the browser well, potentially being able to run it in different browsers

-AC6
 We want to be able to test the logic in the web application without needing to spin up a browser